trung-hn/video-game-encyclopedia/README.md

 ### Acknowledgements
 Thanks to [RAWG](https://rawg.io/) for providing easy to use and fast [API](https://rawg.io/apidocs) \
 Icon made by <a href="https://www.flaticon.com/authors/good-ware" title="Good Ware">Good Ware</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>

+### Inspiration
+With this data, one can create a game recommendation platform as well as drawing insights about the gaming industry and gaming trends.